Insurance Claim Settlement Services

 *My fee for insurance claim umpire services is based on a flat rate and may vary somewhat depending on the type of vehicle involved in the claim.
 We have a mobile inspection service and travel fees may apply for the inspection of the vehicle appraised.
 Call me today for a free telephone consultation, we will give you a quote for the total cost of our umpire services up front based on the information you supply.
 No hidden costs or extra fees for consultations or correspondence with our clients or the other appraisers involved in the claim.

 *Appraisal fees quoted are subject to change if information supplied for your appraisal fee quote is incomplete or deemed inaccurate.
 In addition, insurance claim appraisal fees do not include our customary fee for time spent in litigation support or for any deposition or expert witness testimony in the courts.
-These services are available at extra cost.
+If required, these services are available at extra cost.
 It is understood that our services are as an independent professional consultant; that payment for same shall be made promptly and is not contingent upon the results of any legal action, arbitration or settlement; and that costs incurred or the time spent at the demand of other parties to any litigation (including depositions and expenses) may be billed to the party making the demand; but that the responsibility for payment remains with the client.
-Also, Harold Camp, d/b/a Appraisal Specialties of Colorado, has the right to refuse service to any client for any reason and any legal action against Appraisal Specialties of Colorado will go through arbitration.
+Also, Harold Camp (dba) Appraisal Specialties of Colorado, has the right to refuse service to any client for any reason and any legal action against Harold Camp (dba) Appraisal Specialties of Colorado will go through arbitration.

 Copyright 2011-2019 All Rights Reserved